What is Plantar Fasciitis?

 - Foot strengthening as the condition starts to ease.

 In some cases your plantar fascia problem will resolve from using these simple measures.
-If it does not improve then professional consultation and/or orthotic support may be required.
+If it does not improve then you may need professional consultation and/or orthotic support.
 If there are tears present in the Fascia then immobilisation in a walking boot is beneficial.

 Will I need surgery?

-Very rarely is surgery indicated for plantar fasciitis.
+Surgery is very rarely required for plantar fasciitis.